 100-300mm f4-5.6 ultrasonic zoom

 35-80mm f4-5.6 ultrasonic zoom converted for 1:1 macro

 Well what a blast from the past!
 I always liked the E-1, just a shame it was seen as being outmoded technologically almost as soon as it was released.
 The old E-10 finally died and these seemed to be a pretty good deal secondhand so I figured 'why not'!
-The old E-1 has quite a following by those in the know, the Kodak sourced 5mp sensor gives significantly better results than you would expect and the colour and IQ is frankly amazing for a more than 10 year old camera and has actually been used more of late (since March 2013) than the significantly heavier and bulkier EOS-1d and 1ds, so much so it has seen the addition of a number of zuiko digital lenses (which are frankly superb) and prompted the purchase of the not so new Olympus E-3 which will soon be finding some use as well!
+The old E-1 has quite a following by those in the know, the Kodak sourced 5mp sensor gives significantly better results than you would expect and the colour and IQ is frankly amazing for a more than 10 year old camera and has actually been used more of late (since March 2013) than the significantly heavier and bulkier EOS-1d and 1ds, so much so it has seen the addition of a number of zuiko digital lenses and prompted the purchase of the not so new Olympus E-3 which has come in for a lot of use as well!

 14-54mm digital zuiko f2.8-3.5 zoom